What Happens When You Stop Drinking Alcohol: An Honest Look

 These are rough estimates assuming complete elimination with no caloric compensation.
 Real-world results vary.

-The UCL Dry January data: 2kg average loss over 30 days.
-That's higher than pure calorie maths would predict, suggesting additional factors (better food choices when not drinking, less late-night snacking, more stable blood sugar, better sleep affecting metabolism).
+The UCL Dry January data: roughly 1.5% of body weight lost over 30 days.
+For an 80 kg adult, that's around 1.2 kg — higher than pure calorie maths would predict for a moderate drinker, suggesting additional factors (better food choices when not drinking, less late-night snacking, more stable blood sugar, better sleep affecting metabolism).

 What to expect realistically: